IuliaStoichescu/PetWatch/README.md

 Arduino IDE, Flutter, Dart, Firebase, MQTT, HiveMQ Google Maps API, SharedPreferences, Visual Studio Code

-This solution aims to offer a flexible, affordable, and reliable tool for pet owners who seek increased safety and awareness of their animals’ whereabouts and behavior.
+This solution aims to offer a flexible, affordable, and reliable tool for pet owners who seek increased safety and awareness of their animals whereabouts and behavior.